MackPI/UProgrammer-Hardware/README.md

 # UProgrammer-Hardware
 Kicad Files for Universal programmer

-Version I has updates for another spin of the PCB.
+Version J has updates for another spin of the PCB.
-Just finished layout and zipped into package for Fabrication.
+Found errors and fixed them while checking the plots.